sjentsch/lsjDocs/Ch16/Ch16_Bayes_2.rst

 ------

 .. [#]
-   Obviously, this is a highly simplified story.
+   Obviously, thit is a highly simplified story.
 All the complexity of real life Bayesian hypothesis testing comes down to how you calculate the likelihood *P*\ (d|h) when the hypothesis *h* is a complex and vague thing.
-I’m not going to talk about those complexities in this book, but I do want to highlight that although this simple story is true as far as it goes, real life is messier than I’m able to cover in an introductory stats textbook.
+I am not going to talk about those complexities in this book, but I do want to highlight that although this simple story is true as far as it goes, real life is messier than I am able to cover in an introductory stats textbook.